Blog | Paper Assets, Real Estate

 Rich Dad Scam #8: “Build a diversified investment portfolio for the long term”

-This is the final post I’m writing in a series on what I call Rich Dad Scams, scams designed by the rich to keep you in your place.
+This is the final post in a series called Rich Dad Scams, scams designed by the rich to keep you in your place.
 They are the “rules” you’re supposed to follow that will keep you an employee and keep you from getting rich while the rich get richer.

 The reason why so many people buy into these scams is because some of them, like working harder and saving money, used to actually work.
 If you followed them, there was a reward, but not anymore.

-As we’ve seen in other scams like get out of debt, live below your means, and save money, the Rich Dad Scams I’ve identified keep you from truly putting your money to work.
+As we’ve seen in other scams like get out of debt , live below your means, and save money, the Rich Dad Scams identified in this series keep you from truly putting your money to work.
 They keep you from turning your money into more money.
 In other words, they keep you poor.

 Today, we’ll take a look at Rich Dad Scam #8, “Build a diversified investment portfolio for the long term.”